moolchand-danny/PPA-2/README.md

 ### Screencast #1: Two Iterations of RGR Process

+Screencast for the distance() and testDistance() functions.
+Using the Red-Green-Refactor process of Test Driven Development.
+Done by Danny Moolchand.
 ![RGR process for distance()](https://raw.githubusercontent.com/TimCrowley99/PPA-1/master/Screencast_Distance.gif)

+Screencast for the bmi() and testBMI() functions.
+Using the Red-Green-Refactor process of Test Driven Development.
+Done by Timothy Crowley.
 ![RGR process for bmi()](https://raw.githubusercontent.com/TimCrowley99/PPA-1/master/Screencast_bmi.gif)

 ---

 ### Screencast #2: All Functions

+Screencast for running all functions.
 ![Running PPA-1 and testing all functions](https://raw.githubusercontent.com/TimCrowley99/PPA-1/master/Screencast_functions1.gif)